autism-101/hugo-website/content/english/autism-glossary.md

 </tr>
 <tr>
 <td>Perseverate</td>
 <td>Perseverate means “to repeat something insistently or redundantly.”
-Just like stimming, perseveration is not exclusive to people diagnosed with ASD, but it is a commonly observed behavior among that particular group.
+Just like stimming, perseveration is not exclusive to people diagnosed with Autism, but it is a commonly observed behavior among that particular group.
 An example of perseveration would be repeatedly salting a piece of food until no salt is left in the container.</td>
 </tr>
 <tr>
 <td>PFL</td>